 Abrdn Bloomberg All Commodity Longer Dated Strategy K-1 Free ETF

 - Assets under management: $142.3 million

 One last play to address both inflation and a return to the recovery is hard commodities, which the Wells Fargo Investment Institute (WFII) is bullish on heading into 2022.

 "We are expecting another good year," says John LaForge, head of global real asset strategy for WFII.
 "The midpoint of our 2022 Bloomberg Commodity Index (BCOM) target is 15% higher than last Wednesday's closing price.
 If hit, this would be the third straight year of double-digit gains for the BCOM."

 In short, Wells Fargo believes that commodities began a new bull super cycle – a period during which commodity prices largely move together in sync – in March 2020.
-Bull cycles average 17.5 years with an average 247% gain, and the current bull cycle has gained just 63% and is only 1.7 years old.
+Bull cycles average 17.5 years with an average 247% gain, and the current bull cycle has gained just 63% and is less than two years old.